amangelbhullar/Machine-learning-Data_Cleaning_Tools-supervised-learning/README.md

 # Machine-learning-supervised-learning
-Predicting customers for a product based on salary, region, income
+Predicting customer purchase for a product based on salary, region(country), income